 Blue Host – Blue Host is the shared host that my wife and I used for 2 years to run our online store before we switched over to dedicated hosting.
-BlueHost is inexpensive, reliable and offers a wide array of free services.
-Highly recommended for new shop owners.
+BlueHost is inexpensive and offers a wide array of free services.

 Note: MyWifeQuitHerJob.com readers are eligible to receive 29% off of Bluehost by clicking on this link